bigomics/omicsplayground-doc/dataprep/contrasts.rst

 +---------+------------+-------------+--------+

 Example from the dataset GEO(?).
-If you are familiar with R, you can find the same table with playbase::contrasts.
+If you are familiar with R, you can find the same table with playbase::CONTRASTS.

 +------------+--------+-----------+-------+
 |            | group  | activated | time  |